-The EVS 6000 is a paper-based system and paper ballots provide a permanent physical record of each vote cast adhering to Section 1101-A, 25 P.S. § 3031.1.
-Hand marked paper ballots and ExpressVote 2.1 in marker mode allow voters to use the precinct scanner DS200 for tabulation.
-ExpressVote 2.1 in tabulator mode and ExpressVote XL create a paper ballot based on a voter's selections, which is tabulated when the voter affirms that he/she is ready to cast a vote.
+The EVS 6030 is a paper-based system and paper ballots provide a permanent physical record of each vote cast adhering to Section 1101-A, 25 P.S. § 3031.1.
+Handmarked paper ballots and ExpressVote 2.1's machine-marked paper ballots in marker mode allow voters to use the precinct scanner DS200 for tabulation.
+The ExpressVote 2.1 in tabulator mode and the ExpressVote XL create machine-marked paper ballots based on a voter's selections, which are tabulated after the voter reviews the ballot and affirms that he/she is ready to cast a vote.

 The primary and general election definitions were created using Electionware and loaded to polling place devices and central scanners, which provided assurance that the system can perform ballot creation activities.
-The Functional Examiner successfully added contests including straight party, parties, choices, precincts, districts, ballot styles, referendum questions and retention contests with appropriate candidates and choices.
-The ExpressVote 2.1 (marker and tabulator), ExpressVote XL and DS200 components of the EVS 6000 successfully permitted votes for "1 of 1," "N of M," and "Question" contests for a standard and ADA voting session.
-The Functional Examiner also exercised a straight party vote to confirm that all appropriate candidates were selected.
+The Functional Examiner successfully added contests, parties, choices, precincts, ballot styles, referendum questions and retention contests with appropriate candidates and choices.
+The ExpressVote 2.1, ExpressVote XL and DS200 components of the EVS 6030 successfully permitted votes for "1 of 1," "N of M," and "Question" contests for a standard and ADA voting session.
 The Functional Examiner thus concluded that the system is in compliance with Section 1107-A(2), 25 P.S. § 3031.7(2).

-Each of the applicable components of EVS 6000 allowed the test voter to cast a write-in vote and demonstrated compliance with Section 1107-A(5), 25 P.S. § 3031.7(5).
+EVS 6030 components allowed the test voter to cast votes for any candidate on the ballot, and write-in votes and demonstrated compliance with Section 1107-A(4), (5), 25 P.S. § 3031.7(4),(5).

-EVS 6000 meets the requirements for Section 1107-A(6), 25 P.S. § 3031.7(6), because the test voters cast votes on different ballot styles for candidates and questions and the ExpressVote 2.1 and ExpressVote XL displayed only contests for which the voter was entitled to vote.
+EVS 6030 meets the requirements for Section 1107-A(6), 25 P.S. § 3031.7(6), because the test voters cast votes on different ballot styles for candidates and questions and the ExpressVote 2.1 and ExpressVote XL displayed only contests for which the voter was entitled to vote.

-The system's compliance to Section 1107-A(7), 25 P.S. § 3031.7(7), was demonstrated since DS200 has the capability to indicate overvotes for any office and the voter has the ability to either spoil the ballot or cast the ballot with overvotes if the voter decides to do so.
-ExpressVote XL and ExpressVote 2.1 (marker and tabulator) did not allow overvotes.
-The Functional Examiner also noted that the system allowed undervotes, but warned the user about the undervote when configured to do so.
+The system's compliance with Section 1107-A(7), 25 P.S. § 3031.7(7) was demonstrated by the DS200's functionality of indicating overvotes for any office, and the voter's ability to either spoil the ballot or cast the ballot with overvotes if the voter decides to do so.
+The ExpressVote XL and ExpressVote 2.1 did not allow overvotes.
+The Functional Examiner also noted that the system allowed undervotes but warned the user about the undervote when configured to do so.

-The successful validation of the election results shows that central scanners DS450 and DS850, as well as precinct tabulator DS200, include the capability to reject all choices recorded on the ballot for an office or question if the number of choices exceeds the number for which the voter is entitled to vote, adhering to Section 1107-A(8), 25 P.S. § 3031.7(8).
+The successful validation of the election results demonstrated that central scanners DS450 and DS850, as well as precinct tabulator DS200, include the capability to reject all choices recorded on the ballot for an office or question if the number of choices exceeds the number for which the voter is entitled to vote, adhering to Section 1107-A(8), 25 P.S. § 3031.7(8).

-The EVS 6000 complies with Section 1107-A(9), 25 P.S. § 3031.7(9), because test voters in the closed primary election were only able to vote for referendum questions and candidates seeking the nomination of their party.
+The EVS 6030 complies with Section 1107-A(9), 25 P.S. § 3031.7(9), because test voters in the closed primary election were only able to vote for referendum questions and candidates seeking the nomination of their party.